Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/spack_slides.md

 ## Introduction 1/2

 - Scientific software installation on supercomputers faces challenges:
-    - Parallel architectures (MPI, OpenMP, HPX...)
+    - Parallel architectures (MPI, OpenMP, HPX, ...)
-    - Special hardware (accelerators, network...)
+    - Special hardware (accelerators, network, ...)
-    - Greatly varying architectures (AMD, Intel, ARM...)
+    - Greatly varying architectures (AMD, Intel, ARM, ...)
-    - Missing dependencies (too new, too old...)
+    - Missing dependencies (too new, too old)
-    - Admins will not/cannot install software for you, you do not have superuser rights
+    - Admins will not/cannot install software for you
+    - You do not have superuser rights

 ---

 ## Introduction 2/2

-- Software should have best possible performance
+- Performance is critical on supercomputers
     - Software needs to be **compiled** to get best performance (special libraries, compilers...)
     - Optimized compilation settings (best settings not always obvious)
-    - Optimal settings depend on platform (supercomputers might be heterogeneous, different generation of CPUs e.g.)
+    - Optimal settings depend on platform (supercomputers might be heterogeneous, for e.g., different generation of CPUs)
 - **HPC-friendly package managers** can help with
     - organizing software installations
     - compilation of software